 Press picture to run it in Apple Keynote.
 A PDF export for reading pages and printing is here – and with all build stages here.
 I also have a PowerPoint .pptx export here (I’m not certain how well it runs).

 Below is the Abstract.
 It will appear in the conference proceedings (press picture to read PDF):

 Here are some of the comments that were given during and after the presentation plus when chatting with people.
 I did the presentation in the Campus Bar with a very long hdmi cable to the projector.
 So I should have kept to the around 20 lines per slide, since my code examples became blurred.
 Process, task and thread are the same thing here.
 But hw thread is another matter:

-- Therefore, when XMOS added combinable ond distributable tasks (around 2012?) it was for the user to be able to run more than one sw task per logical core.
+- Therefore, when XMOS added (to the normal task type) a combinable and also a distributable task type (around 2012?), it was for the user to be able to run more than one sw task per logical core.
 I told that this was “before my time” so I had not thought of this as solving a problem introduced by the architecture.
 For me it was a way to pack more than one task on a logical core, which I certainly appreciated.
 (Hey, “packing” – might this be the missing common denominator for combinable and distributable?Any commen term for combinable and distributable?
 See Any commen term for combinable and distributable? on the xCore Exchange)